transloadit/uppy/docs/companion.md

 A boolean flag to tell Companion whether to also upload files that have an unknown size.
 Currently this is only supported for Tus uploads.
-Note that this requires an optional extension on the Tus server.
+Note that this requires an optional extension on the Tus server if using Tus uploads.
+For form multipart uploads it requres a server that can handle `transfer-encoding: chunked`.
 Default is `false`.
-If set to `true`, `streamingUpload` has to be also set to `true`.
+If set to `true`, `streamingUpload` also has to be set to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`